0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

 - `ethURL` is the URL of your RPC node provider such as `"https://polygon-testnet-rpc.allthatnode.com:8545"` for Polygon Mumbai.
 - `contractAddress` is the address of the identity state Smart Contract.
 On Polygon Mumbai, it is 0x134B1BE34911E39A8397ec6289782989729807a4.
 - `resolverPrefix` is the prefix of the resolver.
 For Polygon Mumbai it is `"polygon:mumbai"`
+- `ipfsGatewayURL` can be your ipfs node or public one.
+You can path your loader or ipfs gateway also.

 **Execute the verification**